syncfusion-content/windowsforms-docs/WindowsForms/DockingManager/Floating-Window.md

 {% highlight VB %}

-'To disable the redocking the floating window on caption double click.
+'To disable the Redocking the floating window on caption double click.

 Me.dockingManager1.EnableDoubleClickOnCaption = false